Sorrowfulgod/UpdateService/README.md

 Currently implemenented parameters for roles:
 - Role: **Failover-Clustering**.
 Parameters:
 - - Name: UseQuickMigrationIfLiveFails, type: bool.
 Defines will quick migration of VM will used (save state and nigrate) if live migration fails
-- - Name: AntiAffintyAction, type: string, values: "Save", "Off".
-If you cluster is in forced anti-affinity mode (VMs with same AntiAffinityClassNames never will run on same host) and you have two node cluster (or where is no free node to migrate VM) - defines action wich will be used to evacuate VM from host: save and move, or shutdown and move.
+- - Name: AntiAffintyAction, type: string, values: "Save", "Off", "TurnOff".
+If you cluster is in forced anti-affinity mode (VMs with same AntiAffinityClassNames never will run on same host) and you have two node cluster (or where is no free node to migrate VM) - defines action wich will be used to evacuate VM from host: save and move, shutdown and move or turn off and move (recommended if you have guest clusters in VMs).
 Post script will start this VMs.
 - Role: **NagiosAgent**.
 Parameters:
 - - Name: NagiosAddress, type: string.
 Specifies IP address or FQDN of Nagios host
 - - Name: NagiosHostName, type: string.
 If **NagiosAddress** parameter is IP address, specifies Nagios host FQDN